Rapid and durable efficacy

 Resolution of enthesitis, dactylitis, and nail psoriasis

-Total resolution of enthesitis over 4 years (post hoc analysis of combined doses from 4-year OLE of RAPID-PsA)3,4
+Resolution of enthesitis through 4 years (post hoc analysis of combined doses from 4-year OLE of RAPID-PsA)3,4

 ~7 of every 10 patients with baseline involvement achieved total resolution of enthesitis over 4 years3,4